Gil Jamieson

 Gil Jamieson (31 January 1934 – 14 June 1992) was an Australian painter.
 Jamieson was born in the central Queensland town of Monto in 1934 and died there in 1992.

 Career

 Jamieson liked to be thought of as a Romantic.
 He objected to the labels of art commentators.
 He painted figurative art works, landscape art works, and portraits striking for their passionate intensity of both subject and colour.
 He wrestled with the tough reality of survival in the bush and lived the landscape that he painted.

 He lived and worked on the land with his family raising cattle on a bush block near Monto.
-He embarked on extensive expeditions throughout Australia capturing the subtle beauty and magnificence of the country in gouaches he called his 'sonnets'.
-His 72-foot 360 degree mural Jay Creek (depicting Jay Creek, Northern Territory), an oil on canvas, painted on location in Central Australia, his largest and a most engrossing work was painted in four days in searing heat.
+He embarked on extensive expeditions throughout Australia capturing the country in gouaches he called his 'sonnets'.
+His 72-foot 360 degree mural Jay Creek (depicting Jay Creek, Northern Territory), an oil on canvas, painted on location in Central Australia, his largest work was painted in four days in searing heat.